Community College of Allegheny County: Allegheny Campus

 In Pittsburgh's Allegheny West neighborhood and surrounded by Acrisure Stadium, PNC Park, the Carnegie Science Center, and other notable landmarks, CCAC's Allegheny Campus is the largest and only urban campus of the college.

-Allegheny Campus features a blend of modern and historic architecture set on 10 acre in a neighborhood once known as Pittsburgh's Millionaires' Row and extending to the once posh "Monument Hill" area (that rises above and behind modern day Acrisure Stadium) so named for a Civil War monument dedicated on May 30, 1871, by General George G. Meade and Governor John W. Geary.
+Allegheny Campus features a blend of modern and historic architecture set on 10 acre in a neighborhood once known as Pittsburgh's Millionaires' Row and extending to the once posh "Monument Hill" area (that rises above and behind modern-day Acrisure Stadium) so named for a Civil War monument dedicated on May 30, 1871, by General George G. Meade and Governor John W. Geary.
 The centerpiece of the campus is the Student Services Center, a 52000 sqft hub housing the enrollment and financial aid offices, classrooms, a student lounge, dining facilities, and a 300-seat theatre/auditorium.

 The campus also features a library, physical education facilities, and Milton Hall, the main campus classroom building.
 Along Ridge Avenue and Galveston Street are West Hall, Jones Hall, the general administration building; Byers Hall, housing the offices of the president and the Visual Arts Center.
 The K. Leroy Irvis Science Center was dedicated in March 2013.

 Boyce Campus

-The Boyce Campus, named after William D. Boyce who founded the Boy Scouts of America, is on a 120 acre plot in suburban Monroeville, Pennsylvania.
+The Boyce Campus, named after William D. Boyce, who founded the Boy Scouts of America, is on a 120 acre plot in suburban Monroeville.
+A Pennsylvania State Historical Marker in the parking lot recognizes Boyce's contributions to Scouting.

 The first of the four campuses to officially commence classes on September 19, 1966, Boyce moved to its current location in time for the start of fall classes in 1969.
 With all its programs under one roof, the multi-purpose building houses a gymnasium, cafeteria, theater, library, medical instruction facilities, and a child development center.
 Boyce also provides parking, an exercise room, an outdoor fitness trail, and baseball and soccer fields.
-A Pennsylvania State Historical Marker in the parking lot recognizes Boyce's contributions to Scouting.